Linear

 course

-This linear race takes off from the banks of the Cap-Chat River, at the bottom of Mont Nicol-Albert.
+This linear race takes off from the banks of the Rivière Cap-Chat, at the bottom of Mont Nicol-Albert.
 Following the International Appalachian Trail (IAT) for almost 88 km, the finish is at the UTCC Village at the foot of Mont Albert.
 The first part of the race takes you through the Réserve faunique de Matane before entering the Parc national de la Gaspésie.

 You'll start your journey with a beautiful, gradual 10 km ascent to the summit of Mont Matawee, a Chic-Chocs favorite with views of Mont Collins and the St. Lawrence River.
 You'll then leave the Réserve Faunique de Matane to enter the Parc national de la Gaspésie and reach the summit of Mont Logan at 1150 m altitude.
 The remainder of the IAT up to Lac Thibault will take you over several peaks over 1000 m in altitude, while remaining on highly technical trails.
 However, there are a few places where you can stretch your legs even further.